telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application.md

 ---
-title: How to set up in Blazor application
+title: Setup in Blazor Applications
-page_title: How to set up in Blazor application
+page_title: How to integrate the Web Report Designer in Blazor Projects
-description: How to set up in Blazor application
+description: "Learn how to set up the Telerik Web Report Designer in a Blazor application."
 slug: telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application
-tags: how,to,set,up,in,blazor,application
+tags: how,to,set,up,in,blazor,wasm,webassembly,server,application
 published: True
 position: 2
 previous_url: /how-to-blazor-web-report-designer